scottdillon1/Virtual_SCP_Academy/Workflow/Part 1 - Set Up Workflow on SAP Cloud Platform.md

     * When the workflowsetup MTA is deployed it will create an instance of the workflow service. **So the workflow setup project must be deployed first.**
     * Then when we deploy the IncidentFlows project, it will try to deploy the workflow to the workflow service that was created previously.

-You will give your workflow a unique ID so that your workflow is easy to find and had a uniqueID.
-Right click on the workflow ***incidentassignment.workflow** and click on ***open code editor*
+You will give your workflow a unique ID so that your workflow is easy to find and has a uniqueID.
+- Within the IncidentAssignmentFlow, expand the workflows folder
+- Right click on the workflow ***incidentassignment.workflow** and click on ***open code editor*
+- Change name by adding userID at beginning
+- Change id by adding userID at beginning

 ![SCPWebIDEBuild](Part2Images/idworkflowwithuser.png)

-You will provide a unique id to two fields **name** and **id**.
-Add your user ID at the beginning of the existing values.

-Save your changes
+*Save your changes *

 Double click on the **incidentassignment.workflow** file to see the visual representation of the workflow.
 Click on the whitespace on the screen and you should see the **Workflow Properties** tab on the right.
 You should see the changes you just made.